G-Spot, Tacos & Iron + Whole-Food Plant-Based Creamy Mint Dressing

 • Cauliflower

 This can be as easy as having a couple of orange slices along with your hummus, garnishing your lentils with parsley, or adding strawberries to your leafy green smoothies.
-When you eat a Whole Food Plant Based diet, pairing foods rich in vitamin C with foods rich in iron is super easy and you have a ton of delicious options.
+When you eat a Whole-Food Plant-Based diet, pairing foods rich in vitamin C with foods rich in iron is super easy and you have a ton of delicious options.

 Note – Taking vitamin C in pill form does not have the same iron absorbing effect as actually eating foods that are high in vitamin C. Always bet on the food, not the isolated nutrient in pill form.
 The body knows what to do with food, not pills.